ValeriaERodriguez/ValeriaERodriguez/README.md

 # 👋 Hi , my name is Valeria Rodriguez

 :iphone:	I am interested in mobile development.
 I am self-taught in swift and kotlin.
-Also, I have some front-end knowledge.
+Also, I have some front-end knowledge.🇦🇷 I'm from Argentina.🌎 I like learning lenguajes. 🎸 I love play guitar and listen music.
 </div>